 Ash, always her protector and the stronger of the two, has flourished and grown into a magnificent young mountain lion.

-Recently, we introduced Pecos and Kino, two older male mountain lions who have lived in the neighboring enclosure, to Ash and Giselle.
-The four of them are getting along well and are enjoying having twice the space to hang out and explore.
+We introduced Pecos and Kino, two older male mountain lions who lived in the neighboring enclosure, to Ash last year.
+The three of them are getting along well and are enjoying having twice the space to hang out and explore.